Get the latest news and tips directly in your inbox by subscribing to our monthly newsletter

 Implementing a recovery program in your practice can be as simple as starting with a single recliner in the corner of your PT floor.
+The Hyperice Recovery Center, for example, includes a Normatec Full Body, Hypervolt 2 Pro, and DreamSeat Recliner.
 Setting up a dedicated space helps staff naturally market the services within your practice, and it also helps you offer recovery options as standalone treatments.
 If you have unused space in a large lobby or treatment room, setting up a small recovery area is a great starting point.

 Dr. Trent Nessler, PT, MPT, DPT, was the National Director of Sports Innovation for Select Medical when the practice introduced Hyperice recovery technology to its clinics as part of a pilot program.
 The success of this pilot led to new company-wide initiatives for recovery services.

 “We created a ‘recovery space’ in the clinic so as to set this apart from everything else we were doing,” Nessler explains.
 “We wanted patients to know this is something different, and it would draw patients to it.
 Each space had two Zero Gravity chairs for NormaTec sessions, two to four Hypervolts, and two Vypers.
 The space was laid out so there was a decal on the wall indicating what the space was, with yoga mats on the floor for doing the Vyper vibrating roller and the Hypervolt.”